 Some innovative companies have even started turning fridges into unique couches.
 Old tube TVs are great for turning into a mini bar by removing the internal components.

-There are lots of great ideas for re-using refrigerators, but what about the rest of your old household appliances?
-No matter what unwanted old appliance you have, there is a way to reuse it, you just have to think outside the box.
+There are many great ideas for old refrigerators, but what about the rest of your old household appliances?
+No matter what unwanted old appliance you have, there is a way to reuse it; you must think outside the box.
 Use some of the ideas below to help jumpstart your creativity.

 Blenders - Remove the screw cap and blades, add a lightbulb and enjoy your new lamp.